Posture

 Quick posture check:

-• ears stacked over shoulders
+• ears sit roughly over shoulders

-• ribs relaxed over pelvis
+• ribs rest over pelvis

-• knees soft, not locked
+• knees stay soft, not locked

-• weight shared evenly through both feet
+• weight spreads evenly through both feet

 Why Does Good Standing Posture Matter?

-• reduce postural muscle fatigue and tension
+• reduce muscle fatigue from long standing

 • improve balance and body awareness